KyrosKrane/BuyEmAll/readme.txt

 ** Know how much you will be spending **

 Below the box where you enter the amount is a money display.
-This updates as change the amount you are going to buy, showing you exactly how much your purchase will cost you.
+This updates as you change the amount you are going to buy, showing you exactly how much your purchase will cost.

 ** Quickly buy a stack or the maximum amount you can buy **

-The BuyEmAll window has Stack Max buttons which allow you to buy a full stack or as much as you can afford/fit with one click.
+The BuyEmAll window has Stack and Max buttons which allow you to buy a full stack or as much as you can afford/fit.
 Hovering over the buttons shows a tooltip with the number of items you will be buying and updates the cost display so you will know how much you're spending.
 See NOTES below for information on the maximum you can buy.

 ** Quickly refill your ammo pouch **